Symptoms vary but often include lower abdominal pain, bloating, gas, and constipation or diarrhea.

-Some people find relief from IBS symptoms by restricting their intake of foods that are high in certain carbohydrates Carbohydrates Carbohydrates, proteins, and fats supply 90% of the dry weight of the diet and 100% of its energy.
-All three provide energy (measured in calories), but the amount of energy in 1 gram (1/28 ounce)... read more called fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
+Some people find relief from IBS symptoms by restricting their intake of foods that are high in certain carbohydrates Carbohydrates, Proteins, and Fats Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
+They supply 90% of the dry weight of the diet and 100%... read more called fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
 These foods are collectively called FODMAPs.
 FODMAPs are carbohydrates that are poorly absorbed and rapidly fermented by bacteria in the small intestine, leading to increased gas and discomfort.

 Sorbitol, an artificial sweetener used in some foods, drugs, and chewing gums, should not be consumed in large amounts.
 Fructose, a sugar found in fruits, berries, and some plants, should be eaten only in small amounts.
 People who have IBS and who cannot digest the sugar lactose (called lactose intolerance Lactose Intolerance Lactose intolerance is the inability to digest the sugar lactose because of a lack of the digestive enzyme lactase, leading to diarrhea and abdominal cramping.
 Lactose intolerance is caused... read more ), which is found in milk and other dairy products, should consume dairy products in moderation.